jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-8d.md

 The working poor makes up the majority of every great society.
 What improves the majority can never be an inconvenience to the whole.

 **No society can surely be flourishing and happy if the majority were poor and miserable.
-It is but equity that those who feed, clothe and lodge the the people, should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed and lodged.**
+It is but equity that those who feed, clothe and lodge the people, should have such a share of the produce of their own labour as to be themselves tolerably well fed, clothed and lodged.**

 {{< s v="36" >}} Poverty discourages marriage but does not always prevent it.
 Poverty is even favourable to generation.